-"What notions are these ?" exclaimed Mrs. Stanley: "indeed you make me quite angry; what harm do you think will happen to you from hearing a little music on a Sunday evening ?"
+"What notions are these?" exclaimed Mrs. Stanley: " indeed you make me quite angry; what harm do you think will happen to you from hearing a little music on a Sunday evenslie was sor ther stoadines in adhering to it's gni

-" It is more than a little, dear mamma," replied Ellen : " and seeing a great deal of company; but I wish not to dispute with you: I cannot, indeed I cannot, enter into it: consider how I have been educated; and my own judgment, as well as the opinion of those to whose care you entrusted me in my childhood, are against it; but, above all," added she, with uncommon seriousness, " the commands of Gop absolutely forbid it."
+" It is more than a little, dear mamma," replied Ellen: " and seeing a great deal of company; but I wish not to dispute with you: I cannot, indeed I cannot, enter into it : consider how I have been educated; and my own judgment, as well as the opinion of those to whose care you entrusted me in my childhood, are against it; but, above all," added she, with uncommon seriousness, " the commands of God absolutely forbid it."

-Mrs. Stanley was extremely angry, and left the room, saying she was "very impertinent, and only pretended to more goodness than any body else."
+Mrs. Stanley was extremely angry, and left the room, saying she was " very impertment, and only pretended to more goodness than any body else." has would show with shortest best in: 6 next desce still g not go order withou think had ra last nie ing is to do ;